danwalmsley/Dock/docs/dock-settings.md

 ## Global docking

-`DockSettings.EnableGlobalDocking` controls whether dockables can be dropped onto other `DockControl` instances.
+`IRootDock.EnableGlobalDocking` controls whether dockables can be dropped onto other `DockControl` instances.
 If set to `false` the global dock target is hidden and drags are limited to the originating control.
+This option is set per root dock, allowing different docks to enable or disable global docking independently.

 ## Floating window owner